AuditoryVO/VAE2Sound/README.md

 - Download the data: http://svocats.cab.inta-csic.es/miles/index.php?action=credits
 - Download all the content into the same folder
+- Calculate the weights of the VAE running Jupyter notebook 1: VAE-Demo.ipynb
 - Download and install Cabbage-Audio: https://cabbageaudio.com/download/
-- For a direct sonification with pre-calculated VAE:
 - Launch Cabbage, open VAE2Sound.csd, and press play
-  - Run Jupyter notebook 1 for chords or 2 for note sonification demos
+- Run Jupyter notebook 2 for chords or 3 for note sonification demos
-- To recalculate the weights of the VAE run Jupyter notebook 3
 - Enjoy the sonifications!